• Skip to primary navigation

 Instructions

-• Cook on low to medium heat for approx 3 minutes.
-You will notice that the pancake is ready by checking if you can lift the sides.
+• The last thing is to lay the apple slices in a circular pattern on top of the pancake batter.
+Cook on low to medium heat for approx 2-3 minutes.
+Exact cooking times may differ.
+You will notice that the pancake is ready by checking if you can lift the sides of the pancakes.

 • To serve you sprinkle the pancake with cinnamon sugar.